 • Emulate linearises the color and adjusts the tone of the gradient to achieve similar results when printing on different machines.

-Add color into spot color replacement file
+Add color into the spot color replacement file

 Obtaining Color by Reading from Device

 It is possible reading colors directly from a spectrophotometer.
-This proceeding will add a lot of precision, since we will be measuring a color directly from a real sample.
+This proceeding will add a lot of precision since we will be measuring a color directly from a real sample.
 Press the Measure... button once the spectrophotometer is correctly placed (consult the list of devices supported by neoStampa to your usual provider).
-Select the correct device, which is automatically assigned when device is connected.
-If necessary, set the communication port where such device is connected and the parameters for scanning.
+Select the correct device, which is automatically assigned when the device is connected.
+If necessary, set the communication port where such a device is connected and the parameters for scanning.
 Press Read! to make the reading once the spectrophotometer's pointer is on the color sample to be measured.
-This value will be in the color components' section.
+This value will be in the color components section.

 Final result

-Adding all spot colors as patches to the document, you can do it using the 'Print document information' option from Crop and Register Marks section.
+Adding all spot colors as patches to the document, you can do it using the Print document information option from Crop and Register Marks section.

 Related articles: